Sophia

 ‘Classical dance!’ she threw at me.

-‘I was always quiet and shy, especially when it came to my performing on stage.
-I am dreamy by nature and sometimes forgot about the order of poses and steps.
+‘I was always quiet and shy, especially when it came to performing on stage.
+I am dreamy by nature and sometimes forgot the order of poses and steps.
 I would have loved to dance just with the music,’ she said.

 Discover more from Your Story, By Me